-If you wish to calculate adding VAT the formula is.
+If you wish to calculate adding VAT on our vat calculator online, the formula is.

 For example if we take the standard VAT of UK which is 20% and apply it on a product worth £300 adding VAT to the original price of the product will make it cost £360 where £60 is the value of the VAT.

 These equations are universal and apply for any and all VATs.

 VAT registration is the process of listing your business with the government as active in production and sales.
 This process becomes mandatory when you reach your countries VAT registration threshold in order to avoid fines.
 VAT registration threshold is the amount that once a business exceeds it must register for VAT certificate.
 Although, the companies that have yet to reach this threshold have the choice to register whenever they feel like however, our suggestion is to register as early as possible.
 Those companies that are selling VAT-exempted goods and services do not need to register themselves for VAT.

 Benefits of registering for VAT:

 Once you are VAT registered, you don’t need to pay VAT on business expenses.
 You will still be charged the VAT included price when you purchase, but you can claim the money paid back when you file your return with HMRC.

 - Charging the right amount of VAT on any goods or services sold.